Look-back Decoding for Open-Ended Text Generation: Experiments

 \subsection{Implementation Details}

 We randomly sample 1,000 instances from the original training data of WikiText-103 and WritingPrompts as our validation and test sets.
 Given the beginning several tokens as prefix\footnote{First $32$ tokens are used as prefix for WikiText-103, while the original prompts are used for WritingPrompts.}, we generate 256 tokens with different decoding algorithms and disregard those after the end-of-text token during evaluation.
+Practically, we consider a sliding window comprising $128$ prior tokens to avoid undesired repetitions while allow necessary repetitions of text far from the current decoding step.
 We perform experiments with pre-trained LMs from different families and scales: GPT2-XL~\cite{radford2019language} and OPT-6.7B~\cite{zhang2022opt}.
 The same set of hyperparameters is used to decode from different LMs: the beam size for \emph{beam} search is $10$, $p=0.95$ for \emph{nucleus}, $\tau=0.92$ for typical, and $\eta=0.0003$ for $\eta$-sampling.
 We follow the recommended range for $k=\{5,8,10\}$ and $\alpha=[0.5,0.9]$ in \emph{SimCTG} and select the set based on their MAUVE scores on the validation set.
-For \look, the range of candidate amount $k$ is $\{5,8,10\}$ and the threshold $\alpha$ is $[0.5,1.6]$.
+For \look, the range of candidate amount $k$ is $\{5,8,10\}$ and the threshold $\alpha$ is ranging from $[0.5,1.6]$.
 We select hyperparameters that result in the \emph{rep-2} score closest to human's and the optimal MAUVE performance on the validation set.